mj-studio-library/react-native-scaled-layout/README.md

 * Create `ScaledView`, `ScaledTextInput`, `ScaledTouchableXXX` like `ScaledText`

 ## Change Logs 🔧
+* 1.1.1
+    - `FontScale` is calculated with design spec width length not design spec diagonal length
 * 1.1.0 (Sorry to API changes)
     - `dimenScaled()` is renamed to `scaled()`
     - New `number` type augmentation `dimenWidthScaled()`, `dimenHeightScaled()`